therootcompany/greenlock.js/README.md

 , challengeType: 'http-01'                                // default to this challenge type
 , agreeToTerms: leAgree                                   // hook to allow user to view and accept LE TOS
 //, sni: require('le-sni-auto').create({})                // handles sni callback

+                                                          // renewals happen at a random time within this window , renewWithin: 14 * 24 * 60 * 60 * 1000                   // certificate renewal may begin at this time
+, renewBy:     10 * 24 * 60 * 60 * 1000                   // certificate renewal should happen by this time

 , debug: false
 //, log: function (debug) {console.log.apply(console, args);} // handles debug outputs });